What you need to know

 Start with one painful, repetitive task: drafting quote follow-ups, triaging inbound email, summarising calls, or qualifying leads from your CRM.
 A narrow AI agent that does one job well beats a broad assistant that does everything vaguely.
 Build the AI prototype, prove it, then expand.

-Do I need developers to use the Claude API?
+Do I need developers or to be technical to use Claude in my business?

 Is the Claude API safe for business data in Australia?

 Run through Google Cloud Vertex AI, the Claude model family can be used with enterprise controls over data handling and region.
-Gibson is ISO 27001 certified and configures builds so your business data is handled appropriately.
+Gibson builds on ISO 27001 certified platform infrastructure and configures builds so your business data is handled appropriately.
 Always confirm data residency requirements for your industry.